henry-berger/henry-berger.github.io/_experience/boston_dynamics.md

 ### Summer 2023: Simulation Test Infrastructure

 In my first summer, I worked on infrastructure for running simulations to test robot behaviors, using the MuJoCo physics engine.
 I contributed to the C++ backend, and I developed a Python API that enables robotics engineers to specify robot actions and check whether the simulated behavior matches expectations.
-Additinoally, I initiated and participated in an investiagation of discrepancies between different physics engines.
+Additionally, I initiated and participated in an investigation of discrepancies between different physics engines.

 For this project, I coordinated among multiple internal groups to determine requirements for the simulation testing API.
 I subsequently organized and documented the internal rollout of the testing infrastructure, and I helped train software engineers to use the API.